Power Cable Ampacity Rating

 - Facilities to move the troughs down and model asymmetrical troughs

-- Considers cyclic loading through the use of load factors
+- Ability to perform cyclic loading rating through the use of load factorss

-The Multiple Casings module (MCAS) is the optional add-on module that allows the user to determine the steady-state unequally loaded ampacity and/or temperature rating of cables installed in one or more non-magnetic casings.
-A casing is understood in the CYMCAP software as a large non-magnetic conduit filled with air, inside which cables in ducts and cables not in ducts can be installed.
+The Multiple Casings add-on module (MCAS) allows the user to determine the steady-state unequally loaded ampacity and/or temperature rating of cables installed in one or more non-magnetic casings.
+In the CYMCAP software, a casing is defined to be a large non-magnetic conduit filled with air, inside which cables in ducts and cables not in ducts can be installed.
 Casings can be immersed in water, placed on the sea bed or buried underground.
-No other filling material than air is considered in the casing(s) or in the duct(s).
+No other filling material other than air is considered in the casing(s) or in the duct(s).

 The module features many modeling facilities among which the following capabilities can be highlighted: